Anthony-Fiddes/fiddes.dev/content/_index.md

 Snap.
 This means that we:
 * Save millions of dollars per year by identifying unused resources for deletion.
-* Monitor query cost and performance with Grafana dashboards.
+* Monitor query cost and performance with Grafana dashboards to maintain a high quality of service.

 <h2 style="margin-bottom: 0">Snap Inc., Remote | Software Engineering Intern</h2>